HISTORY OF GENOA: FASCISM REGIME AND GREATER GENOA

 In the meantime, thanks to a series of permits, the building industry was able to work a lot again.
 Construction sites were everywhere in the city and relentlessly increased in number even in the Seventies.

-The first city planning act dated back to 1959.
+The first city planning act in the modern history of Genoa dated back to 1959.
 Its declared goal was to give a direction to urban development by harmonising the different municipalities which had merged into Greater Genoa.
 Three key points were found: traffic management, zoning, services.
 However, the local authorities allowed a savage growth of the city, which expanded to the hills and the Polcevera and Bisagno valleys.

 Along with public works such as the elevated road over Genoa, Corso Europa, the Brugneto dam, the airport, the Foce exhibition complex and the extension of the roads along the Bisagno and Polcevera rivers, an increase of 77% in the building stock was recorded, while hundreds of buildings were built on the hills from the East to the West in Sampierdarena, Sestri, Oregina, Lagaccio, San Teodoro, Quezzi, Marassi and Borgoratti.
 A motorway was built in order to cross a large number of districts and Via Madre di Dio was torn apart…